evothings/cordova-ibeacon/README.md

 A small JavaScript library to scan for iBeacons.
 Uses the cordova-ble plugin.
 Works on Android only.

-We recommend using the Cordova iBEacon plugin by Peter Metz, which works on both iOS and Android, see this repository: https://github.com/petermetz/cordova-plugin-ibeacon
+We recommend using the Cordova iBeacon plugin by Peter Metz, which works on both iOS and Android, see this repository: https://github.com/petermetz/cordova-plugin-ibeacon